 When I connected to NordVPN’s United States server with a 100 Mbps internet connection, the results were; Ping: 194ms – Download Speed: 93.5 Mbps – Upload Speed: 94.92 Mbps.

-NordVPN has a firm no-logs policy, which means it does not keep any logs of its user’s activity.
-It uses a high in-class encryption method, AES-256-CBC with a 2048-bit DH key, and has recently added Wire-Guard to its security features.
+NordVPN has a firm no-logs policy, which means it does not keep its user’s activity logs.
+It uses a high in-class encryption method, AES-256-CBC, with a 2048-bit DH key and has recently added Wire-Guard to its security features.

 CyberGhost delivered the best results when I ran its speed test on my 100 Mbps internet connection.
 Its 6,900+ servers use advanced server technology to deliver fast speeds.

-Just like other top VPNs it also passed its servers speed test, with these results for the US server; Ping: 255ms – Download Speed: 73.41 Mbps – Upload Speed: 73 Mbps.
+Like other top VPNs, it also passed its servers speed test, with these results for the US server; Ping: 255ms – Download Speed: 73.41 Mbps – Upload Speed: 73 Mbps.